 What Does ‘There’s No Such Thing as a Free Lunch’ Mean?

-When we say 'there's no such thing as a free lunch,' we mean to express that there are few things in life that are truly given to us at no cost or free.
+When we say ‘there’s no such thing as a free lunch,’ we mean to express that there are few things in life that are truly given to us at no cost or free.
 There are usually strings or at least expectations attached.
 The cost of goods or services has to come from somewhere.
-In other words, you can't get something for nothing.
-A similar saying is "there is no such thing as a free ride."
+In other words, you can’t get something for nothing, and if something appears to be free, it isn’t really.
+A similar saying is “there is no such thing as a free ride.”

 Like many such aphorisms, it has its opposite: The best things in life are free.

 Free Tavern Lunch

 This aphorism has surprisingly concrete historical roots.
 During the mid-1800’s taverns would often advertise a “free lunch” to lure in customers during the mid-day hours.
 They would tell prospective customers that if they bought a drink they’d get a free lunch.
 Of course, the lunch was not truly ‘free’ if they were expected to buy something in order to get it, and the cost of the drink was often raised to make up for the cost of the food.